ssegui/algo2/classes/branchbound.md

         for each child i of node k
             if(upper bound of child i is worse than bestval): kill child i
-            elseif(child i is a complete solution):
+            elif(child i is a complete solution):
-                  bestval = upperbound from child i
+                  bestval = solution from child i
             else:
                   add child i to activeset